Introduction to the

 The final role in a reading may be preceeded by a quantifier, which does not form a part of the reading.
 These are normally used to apply a uniqueness constraint (at most one), a mandatory constraint (at least one) or both (exactly one or just one).
 Other forms allow various other role frequency constraints.
 The quantity here may be a positive integer or the word one.
 Note that some quantifiers are only used in derivations or in constraints.

-In this way, CQL absorbs many of the uniqueness, mandatory and frequency constraints of Object Role Modeling.
 The only ORM characteristic that cannot be expressed this way is a non-mandatory constraint having a minimum frequency above one; for example a constraint that allows zero, or more than two, occurrences.
 For example, in a footy tipping competition, it might be the case that if a participant submits no tips this week, they get the tips published by a known tipster, but if they do submit tips, they must submit at least eight.
 This kind of non-mandatory frequency constraint may be expressed in CQL using the maybe qualifier, which is also used in outer join derivations.

 maybe Participant entered at least 8 Tips